 Change for its own sake is rootless and rudderless, just as Tradition for its own sake is aimless and pointless.
 Thus our way is Immanence at its core, and thus the Traditions that sprout from it are both elegant and meaningful.
 There is no excessive tradition, no slave pen of paranoid obsessive over-complication, no quicksand of fear, guilt, and neurotic arrogance against the less-than-perfect practitioner who is still learning.
 In Armanenschaft, as well as other authentic Runic paths, Tradition serves Immanence and thus serves us in our efforts to become more like the Gods - not the other way around!

 The ancient Traditions that we DO retain, are not there for their own sake, but simply because they are what has been proven to work for strengthening our connection with our Immanence!

 They are the ones that the Runic Skalds and Armanen of past ages tested over centuries to be the most effective and proven methods for accessing the ancestrally transmitted Immanence of Odin/Wotan/Vayu-Vata and the Runes/Raunen/Ravanan in our daily lives.
 Our traditions are there because our sages and wise ones proved that they work, not because somebody imposed them on us to create more work for us.
-Our traditions are there for our improvement, not for our enslavement or for nepotistic arrogance through obsessive legalism and pedantic hair-splitting sophistry.
+Our traditions are there for our improvement, not for fanaticism or enslavement to routine through obsessive legalism and pedantic hair-splitting sophistry.

-To put it bluntly - the Runic paths are not Judaism, and they are also not the slavish Turanid-manufactured traditions of the Brahmins of the Kali-Yuga, post-1500 BCE.
+To put it bluntly - the Runic paths are not Judaism, and they are also not the draconian Turanid-manufactured traditions of the Brahmins of the Kali-Yuga, post-1500 BCE.